katerena/curriculum/courses/meta/README.md

 Reflection: Already, one idea has been to just migrate tasks upwards if I get too excited (e.g., some of the tasks marked as completed from last week were actually initially here, but I got over-excited).
 The core difference between the weeks is off-time, and opportunity to dwell in the subsconscious on the various ideas, and allow them to germinate/rise/insert-cooking-metaphor here.

 - [X] Implement a Jupyter Notebook that updates the today.txt, which is then included in the output
-- [X] MVP script to combine the header+(items)+footer HTML to make a landing page
+- [X] First-pass script to combine the header HTML to make a landing page
+- [ ] Below list of features is getting impressive.
+Aside from implementing the first pass for each idea, create issues for them.
+- [ ] Order by ascending ping-day, and reduce ping-radius!
+- [ ] Add some more images to individual courses, and have links be in the images as well.
-- [ ] Support for writing files out; MVP should prevent overwriting if not all lines successfully ingensted and the two following features.
+- [ ] Support for writing files out; First-pass should prevent overwriting if not all lines successfully ingensted and the two following features.
 - [ ] First, support changing metadata through iPyInteract: eg, be able to search through by metadata, and update it, such as Sategory, etc.
 - [ ] Second, support renaming a magic word into another magic word, such as "Curriculum" into "Author" or "Photo-Credit" into "Photo Credit."
-Note that this would also involve savign as a python file the current enum, and making another enum, and then defining which one is used.
+Note that this would also involve saving as a python file the current enum, and making another enum, and then defining which one is used.
 Another field in courseDesc could be _interpreter_, which would involve [dynamic module loading](http://stackoverflow.com/questions/951124/dynamic-loading-of-python-modules).
-- [ ] MVP for recording and storing portfolio project information
+- [ ] First-pass for recording and storing portfolio project information
 - [ ] As examples of portfolio projects, use the music-text song and the game design characters
+- [ ] Idea of **competencies**: Currently, I am storing a single Cateogiry for each course.
+Instead, could (1) store multiple competencies (eg, "writing" and "literature", (2) store nested competencies and include competencies particular to indicidual weeks (eg, "science/scipy" or "science/SLR"), (3) allow orphan competency notes: just random markdown files, possibly in a stream-of-consciousness _"lab notebook"_ format, which can also refer to specific competencies, (4) integrate competencies into _reflections_
+- [ ] Initially, I was thinking reflections would be modelled as courses, and the whole thing would be organized around pings and triggers.
+That is not the nature of how this is currently organized, but it does need **reflections** such as in a separate folder (in addition to courses/ and lab-notebook/) which can be anything, though future support for triggers and questions can be imagined.
+See [this 2014-2016 relfection dump](https://docs.google.com/document/d/1KaihtJ1EB-nhehPPOue4ziHqZ4Xctd-Af5fqUqaAFoU/edit)
+- [ ] **Security**: must not implement this in a way that demands reflections and lab notebook to be public (i.e., on GitHub).
+The compilation script could draw on multiple sources, some of which can be in private places, and then it is the resposibility of the build process (automated or otherwise) to appropriately summarize information.
+- [ ] First-pass overview of competencies
+- [ ] A first blog post about this crazy project?

 ## Week 3

 Learning Goal: Investigate different integrations and identify (1) possible uses and (2) necessary, desirable, and nice-to-have features

+- [ ] Add footer and item templating, not the way it currently is.
 - [ ] Landing pages for courses: focusing on projects and reflections
 - [ ] Write up comparison agains straight README rendering in GH markdown
 - [ ] Begin to migrate masterlists; content-ful Pinterest pages